KaterinaWalter/webdocs/docs/course-info.md

 * 💻 **Projects** serve as the bulk of our coursework.
 There will be one major coding project assigned per unit that we will work on in class over several weeks.
   * These projects have minimum requirements to test your technical skills, but are largely graded on your 🎨 **creative effort**!
 * _Projects follow this workflow:_
 > 1. A link to a **GitHub template repository** will be provided as starter code.
-A `repository`, or "repo," is like a 📂 _project folder_ 📂 that contains several code files.
+A `repository`, or "repo," is like a 📂 _project folder_ that contains several code files.
 > 2. You will write your code in the **GitHub Codespaces IDE**.
 An `IDE` is an "Integrated Development Environment," which means an application (or web-app) where you can _write and run code_.
-> 3. Your completed project will be submitted on **Blackbaud** by copying your 🔗 _repository link_ 🔗.
+> 3. Your completed project will be submitted on **Blackbaud** by copying your 🔗 _repository link_.

 * Projects are graded on a 5-point scale, and **EXTRA CREDIT** is always available to encourage effort and creativity. _See the rubric section below for details._